Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Homework: work on Final Project

 Week 12.
-May 2
+November 15

 Desk Critique: roughs

-Homework: 2 finished drafts Final Project
+Homework: finished draft of Final Project

 Week 14.
-May 16
+December 6

-Due: Final Project revisions
+Due: Final Project and revisions on 7

 Projects